Mohamad-hammad/rpc-simulator-reactjs/README.md

-# Rock Paper Scissor Simulator using Reactjs
+# Rock Paper Scissors Simulator using Reactjs
 you can play the game using following link

 https://rpc-simulator-reactjs.vercel.app